A HISTORY OF FIRST BAPTIST CHURCH, 1879 – Present

-Upon his arrival from Virginia, Reverend George Washington Holland (above) held worship services in the brush arbors of Winston-Salem.
-He also conducted services at the homes of his followers and at Hinshaw Hall at the corner of 4th & Chestnut Streets.
-In early 1879, Rev. Holland officially organized First Baptist Church, the first African American Baptist church in Winston- Salem.
-He was assisted by Rev. Henry A. Brown, the pastor of Winston Baptist Church, which later became the white First Baptist Church in Winston-Salem.
-On July 23, 1879, the newly formed congregation took deed of the property on the southeast corner of 6th & Chestnut Streets.
-This land was purchased from the United Brethren of Salem for $75.
+Upon his arrival from Virginia, Reverend George Washington Holland held regular worship services in the brush arbors of Winston-Salem.
+He also conducted services at the homes of his followers and at Hinshaw’s Hall at the corner of 4th and Chestnut Streets.
+In early 1879, Rev. Holland officially organized First Baptist Church, the first African American Baptist church in the city of Winston.
+He was assisted by the Rev. Henry Brown, the white pastor of the then Winston Baptist Church and his deacons.
+On July 23, 1879, the newly formed congregation took the deed of the property on the southeast corner of 6th and Chestnut Streets.
+This land was purchased from the United Brethren of Salem for $75.00.

 The church continued to worship at 6th & Chestnut facility until, under the pastorate of Dr. David R. Hedgley, it moved to its current location.
 The new sanctuary was completed at a cost of over $250,000.
 The dedication and first worship service was held on Sunday, May 1, 1955.
 The Education Annex was added in 1968.

 In 1982, FBC sponsored the construction of a 114- unit housing development for the elderly.
 The development was named in honor of Rev. George W. Holland, founder and first pastor of First Baptist Church.